consciencia/stable-diffusion/README.md

 With this, you can generate 1088x1088 images with only 4GB GPUs.

 To reduce the VRAM usage, following additional optimizations were used:
 * Better tensor memory management.
-Inspirations was from [here](https://github.com/Doggettx/stable-diffusion).
+Inspiration was from [here](https://github.com/Doggettx/stable-diffusion).
 * Flash attention is used instead of normal attention.
 Inspiration was from [here](https://www.photoroom.com/tech/stable-diffusion-100-percent-faster-with-memory-efficient-attention/).
 * First stage image encoding model and last stage image decoding model